tjanczuk/narconi/README.md

 **NOTE** Client will typically call the OPTIONS endpoint on the queue URL to discover the specific WebSocket endpoint to connect to.

 The optional *ack* query parameter controls consumption acknowledgments.
-If present, the server will require explicit consumption acknowledgments from the client to permamntly remove the message from the system.
+If present, the server will require explicit consumption acknowledgments from the client to permanently remove the message from the system.
 If absent, messages are implicitly acknowledged when sent from the backend to the client.
 Note that the implicit aknowledgement can result in message loss in case of a failure.

 The optional *limit* query parameter controls the maximum number of unacknowledged messages the client is willing to process at a time.
 After sending *limit* messages to the client, the server will wait for the client to acknowledge one or more of them before sending new ones.
 The *limit* paramater does not affect processing when the *ack* parameter is not specified.